codeadeel/codeadeel.github.io/content/notes/cheatsheetFAISS.md

 ## Conclusion

 Faiss is a robust library for fast vector similarity search, widely used in recommendation systems, information retrieval, and large-scale ML.
 By mastering its core concepts, index types, and best practices, you can efficiently manage datasets of any size.
 Whether you need exact or approximate search, CPU or GPU support, or memory-efficient compression, Faiss offers flexible solutions.
-Use this cheatsheet as a handy reference for building and optimizing your vector search workflows.

 ## References
 - [Faiss Official Documentation](https://faiss.ai/index.html)